endowdly/cercis/README.md

 Usage:
     cercis [directory] [options]

-ARGUMENTS:
+Directory:
-    directory     Directory to traverse.
+    Directory to traverse.
 Defaults to current working directory.

-OPTIONS:
+Options:
-    -l            Unsigned integer indicating many nested directory levels to display.
+    -d, --depth            Unsigned integer indicating how any nested directory levels to display.
 Defaults to all.
-    -p            Comma-separated list of prefixes.
+    -p, --ignore-patterns  Comma-separated list of prefixes.
 Directories containing any of these prefixes will not be traversed.
-Their memory size will also be ignored.
+Their memory size will be ignored.
+    -P, --no-ignore        Do not ignore any directories.
+    -s, --sort             Sort tree by memory-size ascending.
-    -s [asc|desc] Sort tree by memory-size.
+    -S, --sort-descending  Sort tree by memory-size descending.
-    -h            Displays help prompt.
+    -h, --help             Displays help prompt.

 ```

 ## Installation